VCU student project to help region's planners improve transit access for people with disabilities

 With $137 million in new transit funding up for grabs across the Richmond region over the next year, a VCU graduate student is hoping to channel resources into improving the lives of people with disabilities.

-Rebekah Cazares, a Wilder Fellow with PlanRVA, the region's district planning commission, is conducting a study of how the the built environment -- roads, sidewalks, utility poles and bus stops-- in Richmond and its surrounding counties can be improved to make travel less difficult for people with physical disabilities, such as those who are blind or use a wheelchair.
+Rebekah Cazares, a Wilder Fellow with PlanRVA, the region’s district planning commission, is conducting a study of how the built environment — roads, sidewalks, utility poles and bus stops — in Richmond and its surrounding counties can be improved to make travel less difficult for people with physical disabilities, such as those who are blind or use a wheelchair.

 Cazares, an urban planning graduate student at the Wilder School of Government and Public Affairs, started thinking about transit accessibility after regularly seeing a man in an electric wheelchair traveling on the road during her commute to a previous internship at the Virginia Department of Corrections in Richmond.

-She didn't know him but often worried about his safety because there were no sidewalks on the four-lane side road just off Midlothian Turnpike right before the Chesterfield County line.
+The Virginia Commonwealth University student didn’t know the man but often worried about his safety because there were no sidewalks on the four-lane side road just off Midlothian Turnpike right before the Chesterfield County line.

 He influenced her decision to focus on the Americans with Disabilities Act for a research paper last year.
 What she learned working on the project solidified her notion that more can be done to help people with physical disabilities.